 Andy’s teaching specialisms are: Acting and Performance, Acting for Media, Arts Management (including Company Formation, Funding and Marketing), Actor Training, Audition Technique, Theatre and Science, New Writing and Dramaturgy (theatre), Theatre Producing, Theatre Directing, Radio Drama (acting, directing, writing), Multimedia, Contemporary and Experimental Performance, Documentary and Political Theatre, Shakespearian Drama, Restoration Drama, Victorian Drama (melodrama), Edwardian Theatre, Post-War British Drama, Modern European Drama, Histories of Performance, Solo Performance, Practitioners in Practice, the Edinburgh Festival Fringe, Fringe, Alternative, Political and Experimental Theatre of the 1960s, 1970s and 1980s, Commercial Theatre.

 Andy regularly works for the BBC as a radio drama director, and in the theatre as a producer and director in the UK and abroad.
 His most recent professional theatre play productions include directing a new play for the Shakespeare’s Globe Theatre in London, summer 2016, The Inn at Lydda by John Wolfson, which performed in the Sam Wanamaker Playhouse to excellent reviews.
 In the autumn of 2016, Andy produced Strindberg’s Women, two plays by August Strindberg (Storm and The Stronger), which performed in London’s West End at The Jermyn Street Theatre to very good reviews.
-He has also just directed a tribute evening, which took place at RADA, in March 2017, A Celebration of Carl Djerassi’s Literary Work - Andy worked with professor Carl Djerassi, one of the world’s leading scientists, and a playwright, on all 10 of Djerassi’s theatre plays, directing and producing them all in London.
+He also directed a tribute evening, which took place at RADA, in March 2017, A Celebration of Carl Djerassi’s Literary Work - Andy worked with Professor Carl Djerassi, one of the world’s leading scientists, and a playwright, on all 10 of Djerassi’s theatre plays, directing and producing them all in London.
 Most recently, in August 2018, he directed, produced and dramatised a sound installation for Spellbound: Magic, Ritual and Witchcraft, a major new exhibition at the Ashmoleon Museum in Oxford, which featured Anton Lesser in the cast (the start of TV's Game of Thrones, Endeavour and The Crown).